 When to visit the state of Georgia?

 With hot, humid summers and mild winters, Georgia is a year-round destination.
 If you like sunny weather, you should visit one of the beautiful Georgian beaches in June, July or August.

 In the fall, when the leaves are turning, the mountains can be beautiful for scenic drives.
 It’s a great time to discover the most popular state parks for leaf watching, like Amicalola Falls, Fort Mountain, and Cloudland Canyon.

 It can get well below freezing and snow in the winter, especially the further north you go, but these very cold conditions rarely last for long in most parts of the state.
 Just because it’s winter in Georgia doesn’t mean it’s time to stop exploring the state!
 Also in winter there are plenty of exciting things to do in Georgia.
-Think about snow tubing at Lanier Islands, ice skating at the Ice Rink of Sugar Hill, indulging yourself in a spa treatment or sampling seasonal beers while following the Athens Beer Trail.
+Think about snow tubing at Lanier Islands, ice skating at the Ice Rink of Sugar Hill, seeing ghosts and graveyards during a tour in Savannah, indulging yourself in a spa treatment or sampling seasonal beers while following the Athens Beer Trail.

 What are great cities to visit in Georgia?

 Besides the vibrant, sprawling capital, Atlanta, there are a number of other notable cities in Georgia.
 One of the most popular for tourists, is the state’s oldest city, Savannah, set on the river of the same name in the southeast corner of the state.
 Savannah has a beautiful, historic downtown, and its live oaks draped in Spanish moss are especially picturesque.
 It’s known for it’s beautiful coastal landscapes and well-preserved architecture.

 Other notable cities include Augusta, home to the annual Masters golf tournament, and Athens, known in particular for its indie and alternative music scene in the 1980s.